jmahedy1/SignLanguageImageDetection/README.md

 The dataset used for this project is from Kaggle: https://www.kaggle.com/datasets/grassknoted/asl-alphabet

 # Usage
-Do not plagiarize this project, but you are welcome to reference the code for learning purposes.
+Do not plagiarize this material, but you are welcome to reference the code for learning purposes.